The Best Manicotti Recipe

 What tool do you use to fill manicotti shells?

 I love using a silicone pastry tube or bag to fill the manicotti shells.
 It is perfect!
-It doesn’t need a tip and it makes it easy to fill the bag with the cheese mixture and squeeze just enough of the mixture into each shell.
+It doesn’t need a tip, making filling the bag with the cheese mixture easy and squeezing just enough of the mixture into each shell.

 What is the best way to store leftover manicotti?